mslisa/PoliticalInsights/README.md

 * S - SM IP Dynamic text below effectiveness, contributions - Can we add data tables below graphs with the selected rep's numbers?
 * S - LM IP CSS of nav bar - Have the black bar

 ### Top of page
 * C - SM IP - Make address bar constant so you can switch addresses.

+### Effectiveness
+* S - LM changing up csv to have 10 additional columns with breakout of topics.

 ### Bipartisan
 * C - SM IP Bottom of to-do list - The lack of hover for this graph was interpreted as something was broken.